Pupil Premium

 The Government has provided much needed additional funding to help improve the provision of P.E.
 (Physical Education) and sport in primary schools and to ensure that these improvements are sustainable.
 This funding is ring-fenced and therefore can only be spent on provision of P.E. and Sport in schools.

-We are excited to be looking to the development of our PE and sports at Goldthorpe Academy and plan for opportunities for sport at Goldthorpe to be far and wide and include a range of clubs for children throughout the school, including The Daily Mile which runs every day, alongside a growing number of extra-curricular events, soon to include trips to see professional sports in action.
+We are excited to offer many opportunities for sport at Goldthorpe to be far and wide and include a range of clubs for children throughout the school, alongside a growing number of extra-curricular events, soon to include trips to see professional sports in action.